alewman/rom-farmer/docs/guides/TROUBLESHOOTING.md

 # Troubleshooting Guide

-Common issues and solutions for ROM Groomer.
+Common issues and solutions for ROM Farmer.

 ## Table of Contents